Historical Grant

 Doctoral Focal Award: Environmental Evidence Synthesis (UKRI NERC/ESRC)

-The UK has announced an open, time-bound doctoral training grant opportunity for teams that can build evidence-driven capacity at the intersection of environmental science and social science.
-The funding is formally called Doctoral Focal Award: Environmental Evidence Synthesis and is listed on UKRI as an open call with published date 14 April 2026, opening on 15 April 2026 and applications closing at 16:00 UK time on 15 July 2026.
+UKRI listed a time-bound doctoral training grant for teams building evidence-synthesis capacity at the intersection of environmental science and social science.
+The funding is formally called Doctoral Focal Award: Environmental Evidence Synthesis.
+The official page now marks the opportunity Closed.
+It records publication on 14 April 2026, opening on 15 April 2026, a notification-of-intent deadline of 27 May 2026, and full applications closing at 16:00 UK time on 15 July 2026.

-This is a strong fit for universities, research organisations, and collaborative partnerships that want to create a sustained doctoral pipeline, not a one-off student stipend.
-UKRI positions this as a five-stage challenge: build a training model, deliver three cohorts of students, generate policy-relevant evidence, and keep a multi-year programme sustainable for a long cycle.
+This was a strong fit for universities, research organisations, and collaborative partnerships that wanted to create a sustained doctoral pipeline, not a one-off student stipend.
+UKRI positioned it as a multi-year training investment: develop a coherent model, support three cohorts of students, generate policy-relevant evidence, and maintain a programme with durable governance and reporting.

 The opportunity is designed for organisations capable of running doctoral ecosystems: governance, supervision, and reporting are built into the award design.
 UKRI states a maximum award of £4,072,000 and total programme funds of £8,144,000, with the first cohort of students expected to start in academic year 2027-2028.